awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 }
 ```

-Instead, add security information for your RDS DB instances in a VPC using VPC security groups, as shown in the following example\.
+Instead, add security information for your DB instances in a VPC using VPC security groups, as shown in the following example\.

 ```
 {